Decarbonization

 The Sustainable Copper Vision we have established aims to build a stable supply system to support growing copper demand through Green Hybrid Smelting that utilizes both copper ore and recycled raw materials.
 As one of our measures to evolve and gain wider use of sustainable coppers, we are working on technological development to increase the recycled raw materials ratio (input ratio of raw materials or content ratio in products) to 50% or more by 2040.
 To this end, it is essential to enhance our system for collecting and processing recycled raw materials.
 Here, we will not only strengthen the supply chain through capital investment and M&A, but also form Green Enabling Partnerships with companies, local governments, universities, and research institutions who work together to promote sustainable copper.
 Through these partnerships, we engage in product and scrap collection, raw materials reuse, and joint technology development.

-By utilizing not only our own resources but also the global network and knowledge of our partners, we will strengthen the collection of recycled raw materials and collaborate with recyclers in Japan and abroad to reform and digitize recycling processes.
+By utilizing not only our own resources but also the global network and knowledge of our partners, we will strengthen the collection of recycled raw materials and collaborate with recyclers in Japan and overseas to reform and digitize recycling processes.

 (4) Increased demand for and mandated recycling of automotive LiBs